Topics

 Julia YukovichCo-Founder + CEO

-4 min read
+9 min read

 Applicant tracking software isn't a digital filing cabinet.
 It's the workbench where recruiting actually happens - or it's shadow IT nobody maintains.

-What 'applicant tracking software' concretely means
+What does 'applicant tracking software' concretely mean?

 Applicant tracking software, often shortened to ATS, is a tool that keeps every step between 'we're hiring' and 'we hired' in one place.
 That typically covers: a careers page, an application form, an inbox for incoming applications, a pipeline view of the stages from review to offer, email templates for candidate communication, notes and ratings per person, and an archive with clear retention windows.